Mingalexchen/wordle449_project3/README.md

 -------------------------------------------------
 ***Important:
 Test case examples are not provided in the tar.
 If you want to test endpoints without looking into the code, refer to the end of this readme.
-Because this code has been modified by a number of people without proper communication, syntax and naming style are very confusing.
-In case you have hard time identifying what command to execute, refer to the end of this readme file, or contact me at mingalexchen@csu.fullerton.edu***
+Because this code has been modified by a number of people without proper communication, syntax and naming style are very confusing.In case you have hard time identifying what command to execute, refer to the end of this readme file or contact me at mingalexchen@csu.fullerton.edu***
 -------------------------------------------------